Eigenstates and spectral projection for quantized baker's map: Introduction

-Finally, we will look at an alternate Walsh (non-Weyl) quantization of the baker map studied in \cite{SchackCaves,TracyScott,NonnenmacherZworski,AN} which has highly degenerate eigenspaces.
-In this case, the random band-limited wave statistics can be replaced by statistics of actual eigenbases of the quantized operator.
-This will give for example the gaussian value statistics and QUE for actual eigenbases with high probability (according to Haar measure in each eigenspace) as $N\to\infty$.
-We note that explicit non-equidistributing eigenstates were constructed in \cite{AN}, so this result will show that such choices of non-QUE eigenbases must be rare.
+Secondly, we will look at an alternate Walsh (non-Weyl) quantization of the baker map studied in \cite{SchackCaves,TracyScott,NonnenmacherZworski,AN} which has highly degenerate eigenspaces.
+Due to high spectral degeneracies, we can study statistics of actual (randomly chosen) eigenbases, rather than just those of random quasimodes.
+In particular, we will prove Gaussian value statistics and QUE for actual eigenbases with high probability (according to Haar measure in each eigenspace) as $N\to\infty$.
+We note that explicit non-equidistributing eigenstates were constructed in \cite{AN}, so this result will show that such choices of non-QUE eigenstates must be rare.

-Several of the methods we use are related to \cite{pw}, where we studied quantum graph models associated with 1D ergodic interval maps.
-Due to the graph structure and 1D map nature, such models only had position basis elements and diagonal observables.
-In this article for the baker's map, we have the phase space of position and momentum and the standard Weyl quantization of observables (or Walsh quantization in \S\ref{sec:walsh}), which will require more involved analysis to prove the necessary spectral estimates and windowed local Weyl law.
-The time evolution of either type of baker's map quantization also becomes more complicated.